Associate Director : Another job from PMLiVE.

-Job Title: Associate Director/Director – Healthcare policy and public affairs – Leading PR & Comms Consultancy
+Job Title: Associate Director – Digital Health – Leading PR & Comms Consultancy

 Location: City of London/hybrid Working

-An exciting opportunity for an Associate Director to join one of Europe’s leading comms consultancies, working across a range of areas including PR, policy, public affairs and advocacy.
+Truly an exciting opportunity for an Associate Director to join one of Europe’s leading comms consultancies, working across a range of areas including PR, policy, public affairs and advocacy.
 They are extremely well-respected and renowned in their field, working with major global brands across the digital, tech, finance and healthcare sectors, among others.
-They have an incredible reputation, and are now looking for an Associate Director/Director within the healthcare team, focussing on policy and public affairs.
+They have an incredible reputation and are now looking for an Associate Director, experienced within digital communications to join their award-winning healthcare team, focussing on digital solutions across their Healthcare portfolio in multiple geographies.

 Role overview

-As a result of unprecedented breakthroughs in the science of healthcare and their impressive growth trajectory, they are looking for a senior leader, demonstrably ready for Associate Director level, to help lead their Healthcare Policy, Advocacy & Public Affairs team and to supercharge their own career path.
+As a result of unprecedented breakthroughs in the science of healthcare and their impressive growth trajectory, they are looking for a senior leader, demonstrably ready for Associate Director level, to supercharge their own career path.

 The team works with the most exciting healthcare and life sciences organisations, responsible for some of the most important breakthroughs in medical science.
 With over half of the world’s top 20 pharmaceutical companies, as well as NHS providers, health technology businesses and charities amongst their clients, they offer a diverse and compelling range of issues and opportunities.